cyber-shah/graphs-paper/Report.md

 Our experimental results often align with the theoretical analysis, reinforcing the credibility of both approaches.
 For instance:

 1. The theoretical analysis projected A* as a promising pathfinding algorithm due to its incorporation of heuristic functions.
-Our empirical findings affirm this projection, demonstrating A*'s consistent outperformance in terms of time efficiency and nodes explored.
+Our empirical findings affirm this projection, demonstrating A*'s consistent performance in terms of time efficiency and nodes explored.
 2. The theoretical consideration of Dijkstra's algorithm as a meticulous pathfinder is substantiated by our results.
 Dijkstra's indeed explores extensive paths to identify the shortest route, often exhibiting comparable performance with BFS in terms of nodes explored.
 3. We also understood that DFS is a suboptimal pathfinder, often failing to identify the shortest path.
 Our empirical findings corroborate this observation, with DFS often exploring more nodes than other algorithms before identifying a path.